This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 - Add in a small amount of milk to the flour mixture.
 Combine well before you add the next batch of milk.

 This process may take some time, but the white sauce will achieve a velvety texture and no lump!
-You’ll see the difference when your macaroni coated in the silky, glossy sauce.
+You’ll see the difference when your macaroni is coated in the silky, glossy sauce.

 Sake Pairing with Macaroni Gratin

 Brewed with yeast starter produced from the traditional kimoto method, the resulting sake is smooth, silky, and luscious compared to other sakes you might have tried.
-When you think of sake food pairings, Japanese food typically comes to mind but for this creamy rich pasta, it matched perfectly with the Shirakabegura Junmai Kimoto sake.
+When you think of sake food pairings, Japanese food typically comes to mind, but for this creamy rich pasta, it matched perfectly with the Shirakabegura Junmai Kimoto sake.

 With its flavorful and soft characteristics, it pairs well with many foods including marbled steak, creamy pasta, and fatty fish.
 If you have a few guests over, you can never go wrong with the pairing of comfort and elegance in the menu.